Abohar: Languages

 Punjabi is the official language of the city and is spoken by the majority.
 Other major languages spoken are Bagri and Hindi.

 Wildlife sanctuary

 Abohar is home to the Abohar Wildlife Sanctuary, which provides a free-range sanctuary for black bucks.
-The open sanctuary is spread over an area of 18,650 hectares across farmlands and villages.
+The open sanctuary is spread over 18,650 hectares across farmlands and villages.
 The sanctuary is also home to Albizia lebbeck, Acacia nilotica, Azadirachta indica, A. tortilis, Nilgai, porcupines, hares, and jackals.